-Central to this task is the creation of a small business cash flow budget, as it’s something that can help you to avoid any unexpected financial pitfalls.
+Central to this task is creating a small business cash flow budget, as it can help you avoid any unexpected financial pitfalls.
 Using freely available budget template downloads found online, you can put yours together and reveal any approaching cash flow problems that might impact your business negatively.

 Cash Flow Budgets Explained

-As business financial planning tafe courses teach, a cash flow budget (often referred to as cash flow projection) provides a birds-eye view of your income and expenditure over a particular time period.
+As business financial planning tafe courses teach, a cash flow budget (often called cash flow projection) provides a birds-eye view of your income and expenditure over a particular period.
 Offering a forecast of the cash you’ll receive and spend, you’ll gain a wealth of insight into what’s coming in and going out over your entire business.

-Your cash flow budget report will record your income and use all available data to predict what your cash flow will be like over a set period (typically created on a weekly, monthly or even quarterly basis).
-And as taking an OCA budgeting course online will show you, this brings with it a number of benefits.
+Your cash flow budget report will record your income and use all available data to predict what your cash flow will be like over a set period (typically created weekly, monthly or even quarterly).
+And as taking an OCA budgeting course online will show you, this brings numerous benefits.

 The Advantages of a Cash Flow Budget

-Ok, so we’ve covered what a budget planner cash flow budget report is for and now we’ll take a look at the benefits that it offers - over and above simply having a firm grip on your company’s revenue stream.
+Ok, so we’ve covered what a budget planner cash flow budget report is for and now we’ll look at its benefits - over and above simply having a firm grip on your company’s revenue stream.
 The advantages are many and include:

 - Peace of mind that your day-to-day commitments are met